 $ sudo systemctl edit cockpit.socket

-The example below changes the web console port from 9090 to 9091 and restricts access to the localhost.
+The example below changes the web console port from 9090 to 9091 and restricts access to the localhost only.

 This guide is intended to assist those who are installing Debian for the first time.
-It describes a straightforward path to a GNOME desktop.
-The number of applications is less in comparison to the default.
-Choose from more than 60000 official packages to tailor the system to your own requirements.
+It maps out a straightforward path to a GNOME desktop with only essential applications pre-installed.
+Choose from 69830 official Debian packages and tailor the system to your own requirements.

 Debian stable is, above all else, focused on the task of maintaining bug-free software packages.
 It is the reason why Debian, in over 30 years, has gained a reputation for being “like a rock in an ever-swirling sea of updates“.
 It is also the reason why Debian stable does not keep up with the latest versions.